 Polanyi's Epistemology and Sociology of Science

-as Providing Common Ground for Science and Theology
+as Providing Common Ground for Scientific and Theological Discoveries

 Book in Progress by Professor Aaron Milavec

 My first post-doctoral fellowship enabled me to study in Oxford with Michael Polanyi for a period of four months in 1974.
 Polanyi was then retired and collaborating with Harry Prosch on his final book, Meaning.
 Over and over again, Polanyi, with a passionate quiver in his voice, emphasized how the misleading position of scientific objectivism rooted in the Enlightenment had infiltrated Western culture and set up a fallacious ideal for human knowing which disrupted and crippled Western civilization.
 At that time, I made a promise to Polanyi that I would take his corrective analysis of the epistemology and sociology of science and to demonstrate that these selfsame processes had nearly exact counterparts within the religious enterprise.
 Over the years, I have partially fulfilled this promise (see section C below).
 The book I intend to write would bring my promise to completion.